gillenbrown/LEGUS-sizes/docs/index.md

 **`galaxy_stellar_mass`, `galaxy_sfr`, `galaxy_ssfr`**

 Stellar masses, star formation rates, and  specific star formation rates of the host galaxy, from [Calzetti et al. 2015](https://ui.adsabs.harvard.edu/abs/2015AJ....149...51C/abstract).
-SFR is obtained from *GALEX* far-UV corrected for dust attenuation, as described in [Lee et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJ...706..599L/abstract), and stellar mass from extinction-corrected B-band luminosity and color information, as described in [Bothwell et al. 2009](https://ui.adsabs.harvard.edu/abs/2009MNRAS.400..154B/abstract) and using the mass-to-light ratio models of [Bell & de Jong 2001](https://ui.adsabs.harvard.edu/abs/2001ApJ...550..212B/abstract).
+See the caption of Table 1 for more details.

 ### LEGUS Cluster Properties